Cheeseburger (band)

 Cheeseburger is an American hard rock band.
 They are perhaps best known for their song "Commin' Home", which was used as the theme song for the Adult Swim animated television series Superjail!, which was co-created by the band's guitarist, Christy Karacas, who is also known for creating Ballmastrz: 9009.

 Spin has referred to the band as "The Hives, minus the Swedish accents (and matching formalwear)".

+In July 2021, vocalist Jayson Green announced that drummer Luke Crotty had died.

 Gang's All Here

 On June 10, 2005, Cheeseburger's released the 6 song EP "Gang's All Here" on Kemado Records.
+The album art features Joe Bradley in a parody of Nilsson Schmilsson.